tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Finale.md

 I stopped walking when I turned over and saw that the semi truck was empty.
 A wrongness crashed down around me.
 An all encompassing feeling of doom.

-I surrendered to the feeling of doom, I didn’t walk towards the truck, didn’t go to investigate.
-I had a feeling that’s what Keeton wanted me to do.
+I surrendered to the feeling, I didn’t walk towards the truck, didn’t go to investigate.
+I had an idea that’s what Keeton wanted me to do.
 What he was waiting for me to do.

 I kept my eye on the semi’s cab, inching backwards with a bag in one hand, a coffee in the other, purse slung over one shoulder.
 My breath sounded pitched in the darkness.
 Labored and heavy.